 In 2004, FamilyMart was the first convenience store to install facade signs that use LED lights.
-Since then we have increased the number of stores installed with these signs and have conducted technical development and verification testing to achieve even more energy efficient LED signs.
+In fiscal year 2022 all our stores were equipped with LED signs.
+Now we are conducting technical development and verification testing to achieve even more energy efficient LED signs.
 Currently, we have achieved energy savings of approximately 70% compared to conventional fluorescent light signs.